 Depending on your theme, your note’s (autogenerated) “title” may be displayed quite prominently.

-Alternatively, the “Hide Titles” option (back under IndieBlocks’ settings) may work.
+That’s where the “Hide Titles” option (again under IndieBlocks’ Post Types settings) comes into play.

 Taking It Further